SamipPoudel58/nodejs-ts-google-oauth/blog.md

 }
 ```

-Here we are setting the User interface to extend UserDocument interface which we created in the `UserModel.ts`
+Here we are setting the `User` interface to extend `UserDocument` interface which we created in the `UserModel.ts`.
 Now go to your `tsconfig.json` file and add typeRoots value as

 ```json